carla-simulator/carla/Docs/tuto_G_traffic_manager.md

 # Route 2
 spawn_point_2 =  spawn_points[149]
+# Create route 2 from the chosen spawn points
 route_2_indices = [21, 76, 38, 34, 90, 3]
 route_2 = []
 for ind in route_2_indices: